Outcomes Based Contracting

-The Southern Education Foundation is conducting a pilot project with five school districts to implement Outcomes Based Contracting (OBC) for math tutoring.
+The Southern Education Foundation is conducting a pilot project with four school districts to implement Outcomes Based Contracting (OBC) for math tutoring.
 Outcomes based contracting requires that a significant portion of contractor payment be contingent upon student growth.
-Those districts are Boston Public Schools (MA), Denver Public Schools (CO), Duval County Public Schools (FL), Ector County Independent School District (TX), and Fulton County Schools (GA).
+Those districts are Boston Public Schools (MA), Denver Public Schools (CO), Duval County Public Schools (FL), and Fulton County Schools (GA).

 OBC’s objectives are to dramatically improve student outcomes and to reshape the relationship between school districts and vendors.
 Outcomes based contracting directly links expenditure of school district resources to improving student outcomes.
 This work addresses pervasive equity gaps, and supports collaborative partnerships between districts and vendors that will better meet student needs and achieve better results.